Good news – there’s snow in the forecast for your mountain trip!

 Traveling to the Sierra Nevada to play in the snow is a huge perk of being in California, so snow during your trip can be both, a wonderful addition to the picturesque winter landscape, and also a dangerous nightmare.

-And we get it – chains are expensive.
-The last thing you’d want to do is add another $100+ to the total cost of the trip, for very specialized car equipment that will most likely just sit in the back taking up space and be heavy during the trip, then get thrown into a corner of the garage after, “just in case” there’s ever a need for them again, hoping that they’ll even be found if and when that opportunity ever comes again.
+And we get it – chains can be expensive.
+The last thing you’d want to do is add another $100+ to the total cost of the trip, for specialized car equipment that will most likely just sit in the back taking up space and be heavy during the trip, then get thrown into a corner of the garage after, “just in case” there’s ever a need for them again, hoping that they’ll even be found if and when that opportunity ever comes again.

 We wanted to share with you what we think helps the most with the drive during snow: being informed/prepared, having the right equipment, and experience.

 The experience thing we can’t help with – but if you have a 4×4 or AWD car, you’re already ahead in equipment.
-It is possible to drive here and back with a regular 2FWD or 2RWD car, but it depends even more on the two other factors we discuss in this post.
+It is possible to drive here and back with a regular 2FWD or 2RWD car, but it depends on the two other factors we discuss in this post.

 Being informed / prepared: